cztomczak/cefpython/docs/Build-instructions.md

 ## Quick build instructions for Linux

-Complete steps for building CEF Python v50+ using prebuilt binaries and libraries from GitHub Releases:
+Complete steps for building CEF Python v50+ using prebuilt binaries and libraries from GitHub Releases.

+When cloning repository you should checkout a stable branch which are named "cefpythonXX" where XX is Chromium version number.

 1) Tested and works fine on Ubuntu 14.04 64-bit